aerickt/lapwing-for-beginners/src/Chapter-03.md

 #### Be careful of hidden affixes

 The Lapwing dictionary may not contain every single valid outline.
 You will later learn of affix strokes which attach to root words.
-For example, the word "thoroughly" contains "thorough" as a road word and "-ly" as a suffix.
+For example, the word "thoroughly" contains "thorough" as a road word and "^ly" as a suffix.
 One way to write "thoroughly" is `THOR/KWROE/HREU`.
 However, it does not show up in the dictionary:

 ![](img/3-thoroughly-lookup.png)

-Instead, remove the "-ly" suffix and look up the word "thorough".
+Instead, remove the "^ly" suffix and look up the word "thorough".
 You will find `THOR/KWROE` as a valid outline:

 ![](img/3-thorough-lookup.png)

-To write the "-ly", you could look this up too:
+To write the "^ly", you could look this up too:

 ![](img/3-ly-lookup.png)